MoatazElsawy/POS-Project/README.md

 Then, I used JDBC to connect to database by MySql JDBC Driver.

-I'm used MySql DBMS to creat my schema of database for Project. and create (categort, warehouse, item, client, odrer, user and invoice) tables and relationship betwen them.
+I'm used MySql DBMS to creat my schema of database for Project. and create (categort, warehouse, item, client, odrer, user and invoice) tables and relationship, constraint betwen them.

+I'm used Swing GUI widget toolkit to represent my view of project.